open-rmf/rmf-web/README.md

 ### Prerequisites

-We currently support [Ubuntu 24.04](https://releases.ubuntu.com/noble/), [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/index.html) and Open-RMF's [22.09](https://github.com/open-rmf/rmf/releases/tag/22.09) release.
+We currently support [Ubuntu 24.04](https://releases.ubuntu.com/noble/), [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/index.html) and the latest Open-RMF release.
 Other distributions may work as well, but is not guaranteed.

 Install pnpm and nodejs